-15. CRCOG Complete Streets Policy
+17. CRCOG Complete Streets Policy

 Proposals must comply with the most current approved CRCOG Complete Streets Policy.
 The CRCOG Complete Streets Compliance Form needs to be completed and submitted with each project proposal.
+For more information about eligible exceptions and the exception process, please review the CRCOG Complete Streets Compliance Form.